-One day a signal was received from Mason to indicate that the Japanese had landed some dogs to help track him down.
-The Japs knew he was there somewhere.
+Bill Stovell told me that one day a signal was received from Mason to indicate that the Japanese had landed some dogs to help track him down.
+This was probably in about October 1942.
+The Japanese knew he was there somewhere.
 A Catalina was dispatched and it apparently managed to hit the dog's enclosure.
 Mason was moved and eventually evacuated from Bougainville.

 I received a phone call from Wal Moore, Caloundra of 36 Squadron RAAF on 25 July 2001.
 Wal told me that he went for an interview with North East Area Headquarters at a site in Sidney Street, West End.
 He said it was a very well camouflaged and secret location.
 Wal's wife, Fay, was a WAAAF who was living at the WAAAF barracks in Anne Street and was taken daily with a cook to the Officer's Mess near the Sidney Street bunker.
 Fay advised that the bunker at Sidney Street was a Signal Station for North East Area HQ.
 She also advised that the Headquarters for the Signal Station was located nearby, camouflaged into the side of Castle Hill.
 Fay's recollection from almost 60 years ago was that this HQ was about 1/4 of a mile up the slopes of Castle Hill and slightly more towards the Belgian Gardens side of the hill.
 Was this HQ for the Signal Station, the Command Center that is described above?